wmvolckmann/wmvolckmann.github.io/ECN1B_S2017/index.md

 #### Recent Materials
 I've uploaded two alternate midterms 1 and 2 on SmartSite.
 Since the final is cumulative, you should think of them as good practice problems.
+(I'll post the key eventually.)

 * [6/01 Homework 8 Hints](6-01-hw-hints.pdf)